If you want to know what this is about or how we got here, read on. Otherwise, If you’re just here for the updated reference, click here.

 [obscured] E?ECUTABLES AND TESTCASES SO

 I was stunned.
 Those words have to be “YOU” and “EXECUTABLES!”
 This has been out there in the world since 2018 and I missed it!
-Still, it seems no one else noticed it either, so even though I’m three years late, I think I can still claim to be the first to identify the letters X and Y!
+Still, it seems no one else noticed it either, so even though I’m three years late, I think I can still claim to be the first to identify the letters X and Y. (To be fair, nobody else probably cares, but it was exciting to me, darn it!)

 I have updated the Clickwise reference page and ordered a copy of the game, both to mess around with it and to scan it for higher resolution images.
 I’m hoping that by stacking up the art of enough cards with different names in the bottom left corner I can reveal that text sufficiently to read it.
 The card for the character named simply “X” seems like it could prove very helpful in that endeavor.
 Is it too much to hope for a Q and a Z?